gomorpheus/morpheus-docs/infrastructure/networks/ip_pools.rst

 1. Select *+ ADD* in the `Infrastructure -> Network -> IP Pools` section
 2. Enter the following:
-   * Name:: Name of the IP Pool in {morpheus}.
+   * Name:: Name of the IP Pool in |morpheus| .
 The name is presented when selecting an IP Pool for a Network, so use a name that easily identifies the IP Pool.
    * Starting Address:: The starting IP address of the IP Pool address range. ex: 192.168.0.2
    * Ending Address:: The ending IP address of the IP Pool address range. ex: 192.168.0.255
 3. Save Changes